Ks1220/flutter-demo-app/README.md

-# first_app
+# Flutter_Course

-A new Flutter project.
+A new Flutter project from online course provided by Maximilian.

 ## Getting Started